 - a.
 Conduct sampling in accordance with Part C.2.3.1 for stormwater discharges from the facility, or - b.
 Capture (collect and not discharge as untreated stormwater under this permit) the 24-hour storm event rainfall depth of 1.2 inches (85th percentile storm event, Georgia Stormwater Management Manual, Vol. 2, Section 2.2.2.2, Std.
 No. 4) in areas the permittee identifies as likely to cause or contribute to the receiving waterbody's impairment as a result of industrial activity.
 This volume is the treatment volume.
 The treatment volume calculation shall be based on the area of capture.
 The permittee must provide documentation in the SWPPP with a Professional Engineer's certification that the stormwater treatment volume discharged from the area of capture will meet the applicable impaired waters benchmark for rain events less than or equal to the treatment volume except for incidental discharges that exceed the system's hydrologic capacity. - c.
-Permittees qualified to discharge to impaired waterbodies under Part C.2.3.2.b shall conduct biannual sampling of the treatment volume discharges except for incidental discharges that exceed the system's hydrologic capacity. \Sampling of discharges exceeding the treatment volume is not required.\ If sampling results indicate that TSS in the stormwater discharge exceeds the impaired waters benchmark value, then improvements shall be made as needed until TSS in the sampling does not exceed the impaired waters benchmark.
+Permittees qualified to discharge to impaired waterbodies under Part C.2.3.2.b shall conduct biannual sampling of the treatment volume discharges except for incidental discharges that exceed the system's hydrologic capacity.
+Sampling of discharges exceeding the treatment volume is not required.
+If sampling results indicate that TSS in the stormwater discharge exceeds the impaired waters benchmark value, then improvements shall be made as needed until TSS in the sampling does not exceed the impaired waters benchmark.

-C.2.4 Specific Requirements for Discharges into an Impaired Stream Segment Impaired by for Bacteria or with a TMDL including a Bacterial Wasteload Allocation.
+C.2.4 Specific Requirements for Discharges into a Stream Segment Impaired by Bacteria.

-C.1.1.1 The impaired waters benchmark value for bacteria is 4,000 counts/100 ml of Fecal Coliform bacteria.
+C.2.4.1 The impaired waters benchmark value for bacteria is 4,000 counts/100 ml of Fecal Coliform bacteria.